SUKOHI/Surpass/README.md

 * Surpass::maxFiles($max_file)

     The maximum number of image files to upload.
-    This method is skippable.(Default: 5)
+    This method is optional.(Default: 5)

 * Surpass::alert($message)